The Bollob\'{a}s--Nikiforov Conjecture for Complete Multipartite Graphs and Dense $K_4$-Free Graphs: Remarks and Open Problems

-Theorem~\ref{thm:multipartite} resolves the Bollob\'as--Nikiforov conjecture completely for complete multipartite graphs, a family that includes the equality case and the Tur\'an graphs.
-Corollary~\ref{cor:dense} shows the conjecture holds for all dense $K_4$-free graphs when $n$ is sufficiently large.
+Theorem~\ref{thm:multipartite} resolves the Bollob\'as--Nikiforov conjecture completely for complete multipartite graphs, a family that includes the equality cases and the Tur\'an graphs.
 The case that remains open is $K_4$-free graphs with $\chi(G) \geq 4$ and $m = o(n^2)$ or small $n$; this includes Mycielski-type constructions, which achieve high chromatic number while being $K_4$-free.